 Eau de Parfum or Eau de Toilette – what’s the actual difference?

-Simply put, an Eau de Parfum has a higher concentration of perfume oil to alcohol than an Eau de Toilette.
-This difference in strength makes Eau de Parfum last longer on the skin than Eau de Toilette.
+In a nutshell, Eau de Parfum has a higher concentration of perfume oil than Eau de Toilette.
+This difference in strength makes Eau de Parfum last longer on your skin than Eau de Toilette.

-If you’re still not sure which to buy, check how much stronger the Eau de Parfum is compared to the Eau de Toilette.
+If you want a stronger smelling and longer-lasting fragrance, the choice is simple – buy Eau de Parfum.
 Eau de Parfum contains 15 to 20% perfume oil whereas Eau de Toilette has 5 to 15%.
-This makes Eau de Parfum is often more expensive but it does have a better scent projection and longevity.
+Eau de Parfum is often more expensive but it does have a better scent projection and longevity.

 Eau de Toilette vs Eau de Parfum price